 Step 6: If answer to test question is correct, move # of steps identified in the single dice roll).

-Step 7: Facilitator continues to build discussion and analysis of the project’s implementation with consideration of opportunities & risks; process groups & knowledge areas; and missing information.
+Step 7: Facilitator continues to build discussion and analysis of the project’s implementation.
+The discussion includes opportunities and risks.
+It also covers process groups and knowledge areas.
+Additionally, missing information is considered.

 Estimate play duration: 1-1.5 hours.

-Additional Considerations: Governance, GAP Analysis, RACI, Stakeholder Roadmap, Deployment Roadmap, Requirements Analysis, Change Control Plan, Risk Management Plan, Communications Plan, Change Plan, Regulatory Requirements, Corporate Policies & Procedures, Agile or Waterfall, etc.
+Additional Considerations: Governance, GAP Analysis, and RACI.
+Consider the Stakeholder Roadmap and Deployment Roadmap.
+Also include Requirements Analysis and Change Control Plan.
+Review the Risk Management Plan and Communications Plan.
+Prepare the Change Plan, consider Regulatory Requirements, and comply with Corporate Policies & Procedures.
+Choose between Agile or Waterfall, etc.

 Standard Components Suggested for Every Game: Dice, Board, PMBOK Flashcard Deck, Roles.